Master-Code234/simple-weather-app/README.md

 Approach taken:

-In this project I have created a weather app in react js that displays basic weather info to the user.
-My approach to creating this project was to first create a blueprint of how I wanted the final UI and site to look.
-Then I broke the UI down into 3 separate components.
-I decided to create a separate stylesheet for each of my components to improve code organization and readability.
+In this project I developed a weather app using React JS that provides users with current weather information.
+My approach to creating this project was to first plan out my website by creating a blueprint of how I wanted the final UI and site to look.
+I did this using the draw.io website.Creating a blueprint helped me to visualize the basic structure that I wanted and what the site might look like when it's finished.
+Then I broke my website down into 3 components: searchBar, weather-info and weatherBar.
+Each one of the components has a specific task.
+In order to make my code more manageable I decided to create separate css files for each component.